lqhuang/typed-settings/docs/guides.rst

 ``load()``
 ----------

-- Uses the file and environent variable loader
+- Uses the file and environment variable loader.

-- Only supports TOML files
+- Only supports TOML files.

-- Derives settings for loaders from your *appname* (but some settings can be overriden)
+- Derives settings for loaders from your *appname* (but some settings can be overridden).

-- Uses a default :program:`cattrs` converter
+- Uses a default Cattrs converter.

 ``load_settings()``
 -------------------

-- You need to explicitly pass the list of loaders
+- You need to explicitly pass the list of loaders.

-- You need to explicitly configure each loader
+- You need to explicitly configure each loader.

-- You can pass a custom/extended :program:`cattrs` converter
+- You can pass a custom/extended Cattrs converter.

 .. note::